Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Discussion

 \textbf{Figure {\ref {Figure_5}}} depicts the crystal structural frameworks of $\rm Mg_3TeO_6$ polymorphs achieved through solid-state metathesis reactions.
-The ilmenite-type $\rm Mg_3TeO_6$ framework (crystallising in the acentric $R$3 space group\cite {selb2019crystal} (\textbf{Figures {\ref {Figure_5}b,e}}) represents a superstructure of the corundum-type $\rm Mg_3TeO_6$ (\textbf{Figures {\ref {Figure_5}a,d}})), with $\rm Mg^{2+}$ and $\rm Te^{6+}$ cations octahedrally coordinated to oxygen ligands.
-Additionally, ilmenite-type $\rm Mg_3TeO_6$ exhibits a honeycomb arrangement of $\rm TeO_6$ and $\rm MgO_6$ octahedra (\textbf{Figure {\ref {Figure_5}e}}).
+The high-pressure, high-temperature $\rm Mg_3TeO_6$ (ilmenite-type) polymorph framework (crystallising in the acentric $R$3 space group\cite {selb2019crystal} (\textbf{Figures {\ref {Figure_5}b,e}}) represents a superstructure of the ambient-pressure, high-temperature $\rm Mg_3TeO_6$ (corundum-type) polymorph (\textbf{Figures {\ref {Figure_5}a,d}})), with $\rm Mg^{2+}$ and $\rm Te^{6+}$ cations octahedrally coordinated to oxygen ligands.
+Additionally, the high-pressure, high-temperature $\rm Mg_3TeO_6$ polymorph exhibits a honeycomb arrangement of $\rm TeO_6$ and $\rm MgO_6$ octahedra (\textbf{Figure {\ref {Figure_5}e}}).
 One layer is formed by two crystallographically distinct $\rm MgO_6$ octahedra, whilst the second layer consists of the third $\rm MgO_6$ octahedra and the $\rm TeO_6$ octahedra.
-The alternating sequence of octahedral layers along the $c$-axis, along with two types of layers, results from threefold screw axes (\textbf {Supplementary Figure 18}).
-Corundum-type $\rm Mg_3TeO_6$ (crystallising in the centrosymmetric $R$$\overline{3}$ space group\cite {bhim2018exploring}) features centers of inversion symmetry.
+The alternating sequence of octahedral layers along the $c$-axis, along with two types of layers, results from threefold screw axes (\textbf {Supplementary Figure 53}).
+The ambient-pressure, high-temperature $\rm Mg_3TeO_6$ (corundum-type) polymorph (crystallising in the centrosymmetric $R$$\overline{3}$ space group\cite {bhim2018exploring}) features centers of inversion symmetry.
 Structural distinctions arising from the added inversion symmetry centers at the edge centers and corners of the unit cell (viewed along the $c$-axis) are clearly discernible in \textbf{Figures {\ref {Figure_5}d,e}}.
 In both crystal structures, the $\rm TeO_6$ octahedra are separated and not directly connected.
-The linkage occurs exclusively via $\rm MgO_6$ octahedra, with six and three edges of the $\rm TeO_6$ octahedra in corundum-type $\rm Mg_3TeO_6$ and ilmenite-type $\rm Mg_3TeO_6$ shared with the $\rm MgO_6$ octahedra, respectively (see also \textbf {Supplementary Figure 18}).
-Vacancy-type $\rm Mg_3TeO_6$ exhibits a similar structural motif as ilmenite-type $\rm Mg_3TeO_6$ when viewed along the $c$-axis (\textbf{Figures {\ref {Figure_5}c,f}}), featuring distorted $\rm MgO_6$, $\rm MgO_5$ and $\rm MgO_4$ polyhedra coordinated with $\rm TeO_6$ (\textbf{Supplementary Table 3}), resulting \blue {in a structure replete with} vacancies. \blue {Oxide materials featuring five-coordinated $\rm MgO_5$ polyhedral structures are uncommon; therefore, the vacancy-type $\rm Mg_3TeO_6$ can be regarded as a metastable phase. \red{With regards to s}tructural considerations and the likelihood of obtaining $\rm Mg_3TeO_6$ polymorphs (\textbf{Supplementary Table 1} and \textbf {Supplementary Figure 18}), the stability of $\rm Mg_3TeO_6$ polymorphs can be inferred to follow the sequence: corundum-type $\rm Mg_3TeO_6$ > ilmenite-type $\rm Mg_3TeO_6$ > vacancy-type $\rm Mg_3TeO_6$.}
+The linkage occurs exclusively via $\rm MgO_6$ octahedra, with six and three edges of the $\rm TeO_6$ octahedra in the ambient-pressure, high-temperature $\rm Mg_3TeO_6$ and the high-pressure, high-temperature $\rm Mg_3TeO_6$ shared with the $\rm MgO_6$ octahedra, respectively (see also \textbf {Supplementary Figure 53}).
+Vacancy-type $\rm Mg_3TeO_6$ (ambient-pressure, low-temperature) polymorph exhibits a similar structural motif as the high-pressure, high-temperature $\rm Mg_3TeO_6$ polymorph when viewed along the $c$-axis (\textbf{Figures {\ref {Figure_5}c,f}}), featuring distorted $\rm MgO_6$, $\rm MgO_5$ and $\rm MgO_4$ polyhedra coordinated with $\rm TeO_6$ (\textbf{Supplementary Table 8}), resulting in a structure replete with vacancies.
+Oxide materials featuring five-coordinated $\rm MgO_5$ polyhedral structures are uncommon; therefore, the vacancy-type $\rm Mg_3TeO_6$ (ambient-pressure, low-temperature polymorph) can be regarded as a metastable phase.
+With regards to structural considerations and the likelihood of obtaining $\rm Mg_3TeO_6$ polymorphs (\textbf {Supplementary Figure 52}), the stability of $\rm Mg_3TeO_6$ polymorphs can be inferred to follow the sequence: ambient-pressure, high-temperature $\rm Mg_3TeO_6$ (corundum-type) > high-pressure, high-temperature $\rm Mg_3TeO_6$ (ilmenite-type) > vacancy-type (ambient-pressure, low-temperature) $\rm Mg_3TeO_6$.
+Structural stability calculations based on density functional theory (\textbf{Supplementary Note 1} and \textbf{Supplementary Table 9}) further corroborate this hypothesis.
+Moreover, XRD measurements (\textbf{Supplementary Figure 54}) show the vacancy-type $\rm Mg_3TeO_6$ polymorph to transform to the most stable corundum-type $\rm Mg_3TeO_6$ polymorph (ambient pressure, high temperature phase) at high temperatures (800$^{\circ}$C).